Metapolitefsi: 1974 post-invasion paralysis

 Immediately after the Turkish invasion of Cyprus the dictators, not expecting such a disastrous outcome, finally decided that Ioannides's approach was catastrophic for the interests of the country.
 The complete rationale for their subsequent actions, even to this day, is not known.
 Analysis of their motives can improve with time as new details come to the fore but it appears that the junta members realised that the Androutsopoulos government could not deal effectively with the dual crises of the Cyprus conflict and the economy.
 Androutsopoulos, described as a political non-entity, did not have the clout to effectively negotiate an honourable end to the Cyprus crisis.
 It is reported that President Gizikis finally realised the need for a strong government which could effectively negotiate an end to the Cyprus conflict.

-In the early hours of the Cyprus crisis, indications of panic and indecision in the junta government were manifestly evident from the reaction of the Greek public as they raided supermarkets and grocery stores all over Greece, fearing an all out war with Turkey and sensing the inability of the junta to govern, as well as the anxious attempts of the junta members to communicate with and surrender power to the very same members of the democratic Establishment of Greece that they had demonised and maligned as palaiokommatistes (meaning old party system men) throughout the dictatorship.
+In the early hours of the Cyprus crisis, indications of panic and indecision in the junta government were manifestly evident from the reaction of the Greek public as they raided supermarkets and grocery stores all over Greece, fearing an all out war with Turkey and sensing the inability of the junta to govern, as well as the anxious attempts of the junta members to communicate with and surrender power to the very same members of the democratic Establishment of Greece that they had demonised and maligned as palaiokommatistes (meaning "old party system men") throughout the dictatorship.

-They had also worked hard during their seven years in power to create a New Greece (Νέα Ελλάδα) under the slogan of Ellas Ellinon Christianon (translated as Greece of the Christian Greeks) completely devoid of any link with the old party system and its politicians.
-Now they were ready to relinquish this vision to that same old guard they had maligned as obsolete old party system men.
+During their seven years in power, the regime promoted the concept of a "New Greece" (Νέα Ελλάδα) under the slogan of "Ellas Ellinon Christianon" (translated as "Greece of the Christian Greeks") which it presented as an alternative to the previous party system and its politicians.
+The subsequent transfer of political authority returned power to figures associated with the pre-regime political establishment, which the regime has previously criticized as representatives of the "old party system".

 This paradox is at the centre of the phenomenon known as Metapolitefsi.
 There are two possible considerations which could assist in resolving this paradox.
 First, due to the risk of imminent war with Turkey there was no room for negotiations during the transition from military to political rule.
 Second reason was that since the military failed in the one area they were supposed to be competent by showing inadequate organisation during war preparations and ultimately failing to protect Cyprus from the invasion, they also lost what remained of their political clout and thus they were unable to resist the demands of the politicians.
 The second paradox was Karamanlis's slow response in cleansing the military from the junta elements.
 Although the army was politically very weak at the time, Karamalis proceeded with great caution in eliminating junta supporters still remaining within the military.
 The second paradox can be explained by the fact that at the time, due to the Cyprus crisis, Karamanlis did not want to proceed with measures that would lower the morale of the army, and thus weaken the military, at a time of crisis with Turkey.